ctrl-alt-del/devenv/README.md

 rails -v
 ```

-If you encounter issue while running `gem install pg`, you need to install PostgreSQL and you can do so by follow the instruction [here](#postgresql-on-mac)
+If you encounter issue while running `gem install pg`, you need to install PostgreSQL and you can do so by follow the instruction [here](#postgresql-on-mac).

 [BACK TO TOP](#table-of-contents)